ChristineTzeng/Ness/README.md

-Code for simulations of a pandemic scenario that consider social signals
+Code for simulations of a pandemic scenario that consider social signals.

-Simulation code for paper: S.T.
-Tzeng, N. Ajmeri, and M. P. Singh, ‘‘Norm Emergence through Social Signals’’.

-Code could be run with jupyter notebook
+Code is in python3 and run with jupyter notebook.

+# Generate simulation results in the paper

+main.ipynb - For running simulation
+Ness_data_process.ipynb - For results processing and plotting figures stats.ipynb - For statistical analysis

+# Required packgaes
+scipy
+mesa
+seaborn